 View from the top – the back of the head is wider than the face.
 The tool is mini palette knife, but any flat surface tool will work.

 Inserting glass eyes.
 Glass eyes are small and slippery.
 They do not go into the head easily and nicely.

 Here is a trick.
-Glue the eye to some stick with Fabritac glue (mini q-tip is shown here).
+Glue the eye to some stick with Fabritac glue (mini g-tip is shown here in place of a stick).
 Fabritac sticks to glass temporarily and can be easily removed, but provides enough sticking to position the eye inside the socket.

 I was making heads for the last 3 days.

-What I mean by this is the following.
-I will make a “skull”, and bake it (save it).
+First I made a “skull”, and baked it.
 Not a new idea, but I have never done this.